-CARS.COM — Regular maintenance is an essential part of responsible vehicle ownership — but it can cost you.
-A 2016 study by AAA found maintenance alone averaged $792 a year, or 9.3 percent of the annual cost to own a car.
-Complimentary maintenance programs aim to take some of the sting out of that, and they've proliferated over the past decade.
-Still, not all are created equal: Some programs cover just one or two oil changes, while others offer years of coverage with no cap on visits as long as they're part of the schedule.
+CARS.COM — Regular maintenance and repair is an essential part of responsible vehicle ownership — but it can cost you.
+A 2016 study by AAA found vehicle upkeep alone averaged $792 a year, or 9.3 percent of the annual cost to own a car.
+Complimentary vehicle maintenance programs are a benefit that aims to take some of the sting out of that, and they’ve proliferated over the past decade.
+Still, not all free vehicle upkeep offers are created equal: Some programs cover just one or two engine oil changes, while others offer years of vehicle coverage with no cap on visits as long as they’re part of the schedule.

-Which brands offer what?
-Here's the landscape for the 2018 model year, excluding exotic and ultra-luxury brands.
+Which brands offer what benefits on their vehicles?
+Here’s the landscape for the 2018 model year, excluding exotic and ultra-luxury brands.
 Remember, the particular services covered in a maintenance visit will vary by brand, and some dealers may offer their own programs separate from the automaker.
 See your dealer for specifics.

-Audi and Porsche, both brands under the Volkswagen Group, cover the first maintenance visit for 2018 models, which should span 10,000 miles or one year.
-They're the only VW Group brands to do so, as the automaker has phased out the erstwhile three-year program of its namesake brand.
+Audi and Porsche, both brands under the Volkswagen Group, cover the first maintenance visit for model-year 2018 vehicles, which should span 10,000 miles or one year.
+They’re the only VW Group brands to do so, as the automaker has phased out the erstwhile three-year program of its namesake brand.

 Alfa Romeo covers your inaugural maintenance visit in the first year or 10,000 miles on the 2018 Giulia sedan and 2018 Stelvio SUV.
 The 4C doesn’t get this program, nor do any cars from sister brands at Alfa’s parent automaker, Fiat Chrysler Automobiles.